EnviroDIY/ModularSensors/README.md

 #### <a name="CTD"></a>[Decagon Devices CTD-5 or  CTD-10](https://www.decagon.com/en/hydrology/water-level-temperature-electrical-conductivity/ctd-10-sensor-electrical-conductivity-temperature-depth/) Electrical Conductivity, Temperature, and Depth Sensor

+Decagon sensors communicate with the board using the [SDI-12 protocol](http://www.sdi-12.org/) (and the [Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12)).
+They require a 3.5-12V power supply, which can be turned off between measurements.
+While contrary to the manual, they will run with power as low as 3.3V.
+On the CTD with a stereo cable, the power is connected to the tip, data to the ring, and ground to the sleeve.
+On the bare-wire version, the power is connected to the _white_ cable, data to _red_, and ground to both the black and unshielded cable.

-The SDI-12 address of the sensor, the power pin, the data pin, and a number of distinct readings to average are required as inputs.
+The SDI-12 address of the sensor, the Arduino pin controlling power on/off, the Arduino pin sending and recieving data, and a number of distinct readings to average are required for the sensor constructor.
 The data pin must be a pin that supports pin-change interrupts.
 For this particular sensor, taking ~6 readings seems to be ideal for reducing noise.
-A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
 To find or change the SDI-12 address of your sensor, load and run example [b_address_change](https://github.com/EnviroDIY/Arduino-SDI-12/tree/master/examples/b_address_change) within the SDI-12 library.

 The main constuctor for the sensor object is: